• Skip to primary navigation

 Today, we are witnessing remodeled classrooms via online tutoring.
 We have various platforms to transfer and access online courses; there are opportunities to attend live sessions and ask real-time questions.

-So this technological outreach is for real when it comes to the education sector and it’s disrupting the ways traditional methods of imparting education worked.
+So this technological outreach is real when it comes to the education sector and it’s disrupting the ways traditional methods of imparting education worked.
 Wherein, everything was just standardized towards offering a certain course to a larger audience.

 The World is Waking Up to Personalized Learning

 Traditional ways of learning worked under set parameters and adopted a fixed path.
-However, technology-enabled models to bring the promise of customization and personalization to suit the audience.
+However, technology-enabled models bring the promise of customization and personalization to suit the audience.
 While one may require an objective approach for a certain course, there may still be a unique style of learning some other topic.

 How does technology impact learning for students and teachers?